-Psychologists have identified some of the factors that make a person resilient, such as a positive attitude, optimism, the ability to regulate emotions, and the ability to see failure as a form of helpful feedback.
-Research shows that optimism helps blunt the impact of stress on the mind and body in the wake of disturbing experiences.
-And that gives people access to their own cognitive resources, enabling cool-headed analysis of what might have gone wrong and consideration of behavioral paths that might be more productive.
+Optimism, for instance, has been shown to help blunt the impact of stress on the mind and body in the wake of disturbing experiences.
+That gives people access to their own cognitive resources, enabling cool-headed analysis of what might have gone wrong and consideration of behavioral paths that might be more productive.